sakshibhongle1221/Investment_Tracker/README.md

 **InvestmentTracker** is a personal finance tracking web application built with **Flutter (for Web)** on the frontend and a **Node.js + PostgreSQL** backend.
 It’s inspired by finance apps and designed to help users **manage finances**, **track expenses**, **set budgets**, and **visualize goals**.

-The app includes a complete **Guest Mode** for instant use, powered by local mock data for an interactive experience.
+The app includes a complete **Guest Mode** for instant use for an interactive experience.
 The full version includes **secure user authentication**, **transaction management**, **budget creation**, and **goal tracking**, all connected to a live backend API.

 ---